BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/unit1testreview.md

 	int1 = int1 + 4.2;  	//invalid because an int + double is a double
 	int1 = 6.0/3;   		//invalid because a double/int is a double
-	double1 = int1;  	//valid because all ints can be stored as doubles String1 = char1;  	//Invalid because a String variable cannot be assigned a character
+	double1 = int1;  	//valid because all ints can be stored as doubles String1 = char1;  	//Invalid because a String variable cannot be assigned a char

 Evaluating expressions/order of operations:
 +, -, *, /, %